 The sewer system has been designed to take advantage of existing City and Orange County Sanitation District (OCSD) facilities that currently serve the site.
 To the extent possible, the proposed on-site sewer system will be located within the site roadway system.
-The design of the sewer system for Phase 1 must take into account the need to provide continued service to the existing TowerJazz building.
+The design of the sewer system for Phase 1 must take into account the need to provide continued service to the existing TowerJazz Semiconductor facility.building.
 In that regard, it is anticipated that elements of the Phase 1 sewer system will connect on an interim basis to existing lines within the TowerJazz area (See Figure 3-3).
+Other portions of the Phase 1 sewer system will connect to a previously designed but un-built extension of a City of Newport Beach sewer line within Jamboree Road.